xiaoyuvax/bflata/README.zh-cn.md

     Script written!

     Building in FLAT mode:ObjectPoolDemo...
-    - Executing building script: bflat build @build.rsp...
+    - Executing build script: bflat build @build.rsp...
     --END---------------------------------
     C:\Users\Xiaoyu\source\ObjectPoolDemo\WMLogService.Core\WimaLoggerBase.cs(358): Trim analysis warning IL2026: Wima.Log.WimaLoggerBase.<>c.<WriteInternal>b__130_0(StackFrame): Using member 'System.Diagnostics.StackFrame.GetMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Metadata for the method might be incomplete or removed.
     C:\_oss\common-logging\src\Common.Logging.Portable\Logging\LogManager.cs(567): Trim analysis warning IL2072: Common.Logging.LogManager.<>c__DisplayClass35_0.<BuildLoggerFactoryAdapterFromLogSettings>b__0(): 'type' argument does not satisfy 'DynamicallyAccessedMemberTypes.PublicConstructors' in call to 'System.Activator.CreateInstance(Type,Object[])'.
 The return value of method 'Common.Logging.Configuration.LogSetting.FactoryAdapterType.get' does not have matching annotations.
 The source value must declare at least the same requirements as those declared on the target location it is assigned to.